 You want to be mindful not to overdo plyometrics.
 There is no need for an entire plyometric workout or a HIIT circuit; running is already a high-intensity and high-impact workout.
 However, one or two plyometric exercises as part of your strength training routine will improve your running.
 Jump squats, jumping lunges, box jumps, tuck jumps, and single leg hops are all beneficial plyometric exercises.
 Aim for 2-3 sets of ~30 seconds of work or 10 reps, and allow for at least 60 seconds to recover between sets.

-A 10 or 15 minute strength workout will be far more effective if you properly engage your muscles.
-Mindfully pull your navel to your spine, engage your shoulder blades down and back, and activate your glutes.
+The simplest way to optimize a strength workout?
+Consciously engage your muscles and use good form!
+Even a short strength workout will be far more effective if you properly engage your muscles.
+Mindfully pull your navel to your spine, engage your shoulder blades down and back (think sockets in their pockets!), and engage your glutes.
+Focus on total body tension; for example, think of ripping apart a kettlebell when holding it for a goblet squat, rather than letting your shoulders and arms go slack.
 Move deliberately through the exercises, rather than relying on momentum.
 Even if you end up doing fewer reps within your time constraints, you will work more muscles more effectively.

 Incorporate Eccentric Movements